Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • Tearfulness, irritability, rapid exhaustion and fatigue.

-The symptoms of chorea in children tend to get worse over time.
-Often, parents do not pay attention to some moments in the behavior of the child, because they may look like innocent pranks.
-But soon the syndrome acquires pronounced features, which perplexes moms and dads.
+Symptoms of chorea in children tend to worsen over time.
+Often, parents do not pay attention to some aspects of their child’s behavior, since they may look like innocent pranks.
+But soon the syndrome acquires pronounced features, which leaves moms and dads bewildered.

-When diagnosing, patients note a decrease in muscle tone, especially in those muscles that are prone to chaotic twitches.
-Also, the presence of the disease is checked in this way: the knee is hit with a medical hammer, as a result of which the leg freezes in the extension position - clear sign chorea.
+When diagnosed, patients note a decrease in muscle tone, especially in those muscles that are subject to chaotic twitching.
+The presence of the disease is also checked in this way: the knee is hit with a medical hammer, as a result of which the leg freezes in the extension position - a clear sign chorea.

-Sometimes the disease is manifested by pathological reflexes, impaired sensitivity, pain syndromes.
-Also, the child may experience a violation of speech, increased sweating.
+Sometimes the disease manifests itself as pathological reflexes, sensory disturbances, pain syndromes.
+The child may also experience speech impairment and increased sweating.

-If the chorea is detected in time and a series of therapeutic measures are taken, then after 2-3 weeks the symptoms will disappear, but there is a possibility of relapse.
+If chorea is detected in time and a series of therapeutic measures are carried out, then after 2-3 weeks the symptoms will disappear, but there is a possibility of relapses.

 Huntington's chorea

 This type of disease is hereditary.
-The first symptoms make themselves felt, as a rule, between 25 and 50 years.
-The manifestations of the disease are:
+The first symptoms appear, as a rule, between 25 and 50 years.
+Manifestations of the disease are:

-• Choreic hyperkinesis of a relatively slow pace (non-rhythmic and sharp twitching of the limbs or trunk);
+• Choreic hyperkinesis of a relatively slow pace (irregular and sharp twitching of the limbs or torso);

 • Progressive decline in intelligence;